stanford-cs248/shading/README.md

 ![Spheres with normal mapping](misc/step3.png?raw=true)

+__Note: After getting part 3 working, this is a good time to stop and take a look at some of the details of the implementation of `gl_resource_manager.cpp` to see the behind the curtain details of how texture objects are created using OpenGL and how parameters are bound to the GL pipeline.__

 ### Part 4: Adding Environment Lighting

 So far, your shaders have used simple point and directional light sources in the scene.
 (Notice that in `shader.frag` the code iterated over light sources and accumulated reflectance.)
 We'd now like you to implement a more complex form of light source.
 This light source, called an image based environment light, described [here in lecture](http://cs248.stanford.edu/winter19/lecture/materials/slide_037) represents light incoming on the scene from an _infinitely far source, but from all directions_.
 Pixel (x,y) in the texture map encodes the magnitude and color and light from the direction (phi, theta).
 Phi and theta encode a direction in [spherical coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system).